liiilypan/COMP2113-G12-MineSweeper/README.md

 • a 2-D C-string to store the updated game boarch after executing player's commands
 • an interger to store the number of remaining bombs that the player needs to detect
 2. Generate a 10\*15 grid base board with hidden bombs and numbers: (Code Requirement 1)
+• base board is used as a standard for the program to decide winning or lossing
 •	Use "char" to generate a 10\*15 base table
 •	Use "rand()": using time as seed to generate the 35 bombs in the table previous created
 •	Use a function to determine the number of neighboring bombs of the rest 115 grids